fogbender/b2b-saaskit/README.md

 The B2B SaaS Kit is an open-source springboard for developers looking to quickly stand up a SaaS product where the customer can be a team of users (i.e., a business).

-The kit uses TypeScript, Astro, React, Tailwind CSS, and a number of third-party services that take care of essential, yet peripheral requirements, such as secrets management, user authentication, a database, product analytics, customer support, and deployment infrastructure.
+The kit uses TypeScript, Astro, React, Tailwind CSS, and a number of third-party services that take care of essential, yet peripheral requirements, such as secrets management, user authentication, a database, product analytics, customer support, payments, and deployment infrastructure.

 The kit is designed with two primary goals in mind: